Frequently Asked Questions

 How is the columbarium and memorial garden funded?

-The columbarium and memorial wall self-funded with members purchasing columbarium niches or memorial wall plagues.
-An initial infrastructure fund to begin construction has been started for sidewalks and concrete platform.
+The columbarium and memorial wall is self-funded with members purchasing columbarium niches or memorial wall plagues.
+Contributions to an infrastructure fund has paid for sidewalks and concrete platform.
+Additional contributions will provide for landscaping and seating.

 Who will pay for the care of the Columbarium?